When can I retire? Calculate your best retirement age

 Downsizing is another option, though you should time your move carefully so as not to leave behind a home and a neighbourhood where you feel happy.
 You might alternatively be able to rent out a room in your existing home to earn a bit of extra income.

-Working part time in retirement at something you enjoy (dogwalking is popular and always in demand) can also help to make ends meet.
+Working part-time in retirement at something you enjoy (dog walking is popular and always in demand) can also help to make ends meet.

-When might I die and how does this affect retirement age?
+When might I die, and how does this affect retirement age?

-In 2020 to 2022, the average life expectancy for 65 year olds in the UK was 20.8 years for women and 18.3 years for men.
+The average life expectancy for 65-year-olds in the UK is 22.5 years for women and 19.8 years for men.

-If you’re one of those who live to be 100+, you could have three or four decades of retirement.
 Make sure your retirement planning covers you comfortably beyond the average life expectancy so you’ve got the best chance of keeping a good standard of living until your death.

 Should I consider retiring at a later age?